 Spondylosis symptoms can occur in the following areas:

 - Lower back—lumbar spondylosis

-The above image shows how a spinal disc begins to thin, lose moisture, and break down.
-In this case, pain may result from the disc itself, or from the biomechanics of the spine.
+The above image shows how a spinal disc begins to thin, lose moisture, and subsequently break down.
+Pain from degenerative disc disease can originate in the disc itself, or result from changes in the biomechanics of your spine.

 It is important to remember that spondylosis is not a medical diagnosis.
 Instead, it is a term that is used to refer to pain that results from degenerative changes in your spine.

 So when it comes to treating spondylosis symptoms, you have to tailor your treatment plan to the underlying cause of your symptoms.

 For example, treatment options for spondylosis symptoms caused by degenerative disc disease include any of the following: